magicalmouse/DreamHigh-SJH-Project/README.md

 ### **1. Profile Setup & Preparation (My Role)**

-* Coordinate logistics such as **background checks, scheduling interviews, and recruiter communication**.
+* Coordinate logistics such as **background checks, scheduling interviews, and recruiter communication** with US guy's profile and Linkedin.
 * Guide candidates through **interview preparation and onboarding steps**.

 ---